juvu/DayTrade-SwingTrade/HowToDayTrade.md

 *Facts that determine how quick the price moves:*
 - Daily resistance
-- catalyst
+- Catalyst
-- level of volume
+- Level of volume
-- float can determine how fast prices move
+- Float can determine how fast prices move

 #### Flattop
 - Flattop is a pattern in which the stock did no have time to pull back to 9ema since it's too strong.
 It consilidates side ways making higher lows without making lower highs.
 The set up would be stronger if it consolidates at whole/half dollars